Wednesday 4 September 2024, 10h-11h CET

 About the webinar

-This webinar will delve into the critical topic of foodborne diseases, focusing on their assessment, global impact, and future estimates.
-Attendees will gain insights into evidence-based public health policies for disease prevention, including the burden and control of foodborne illnesses.
-The program will feature expert presentations on the latest research and strategies from leading institutions, including the World Health Organization's work towards estimating the global burden of these diseases by 2025.
-Join us for a comprehensive discussion on advancing food safety and public health.
+This webinar delved into the critical topic of foodborne diseases, focusing on their assessment, global impact, and future estimates.
+Attendees gained insights into evidence-based public health policies for disease prevention, including the burden and control of foodborne illnesses.
+The program featured expert presentations on the latest research and strategies from leading institutions, including the World Health Organization's work towards estimating the global burden of these diseases by 2025.

 Programme